Skip to content

 Data Format Table

-Name String Name for the team Carnegie Mellon University
+Name String Name for the unit Carnegie Mellon University

-Short Name String Short name for the team CMU
+Short Name String Short name for the unit CMU

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings cog in the top-right corner of the screen.

-2. Under the Teams Administration View, select the team to be edited and click on the Edit Icon next to the team.
+2. Under Units Administration View, select the unit you want to edit and click the Edit icon next to it.

-3. Here, users will be prompted the same teams's edit component as when adding a new team.
+3. The system opens the same edit component used when creating a new unit.

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

-2. Under the Teams Administration View, select the team to be deleted and click on the Trash Can Icon next to the team.
+2. Under the Units Administration View, select the unit you want to delete and click the Trash Can icon next to the unit.

-To search for a specific team, follow these steps:
+To search for a specific unit, follow these steps:

-1. Click on the Settings Cog found in the top-right corner of the screen.
+1. Click the Settings Cog found in the top-right corner of the screen.

-2. Under the Teams Administration View, click on the Search Bar and type the name of the desired team.
+2. Under the Units Administration View, click the Search Bar and type the name of the desired unit.

-To configure a team for an exercise, administrators will need to add users to their respective teams.
+To configure a unit for an exercise, administrators add users to their respective units.
 To do this, follow these steps.

 Configure Blueprint Teams OE

-1. Select the team to be configured and click on it to expand its configuration details.
+1. Select the unit you want to configure and click to expand its configuration details.

 Users